nebula161/civicenia.github.io/README.md

 - Publishing
-  - Always do `pnpm run build` before committing and pushing.
+  - Always do `bun run build` before committing and pushing.
   - The site should automatically republish itself anytime you push to master.
   - If something goes wrong on Github's end, and you need to attempt a republish, do:
     - Click the "Actions" tab above (assuming you're on this repo's Github page)